Jana loves researching and sharing facts about the natural world, science, and history.

 A closer look reveals the victim’s peaceful expression.
 He accepts his situation.
 He wasn’t lynched or tortured.
-By his own doing, or by fate, he ended up in an uncomfortable position.
+Whether by his own doing or by fate, he ended up in an uncomfortable position.
 Instead of seeing himself as a victim, he willfully goes through the experience to gain wisdom.

 This card is all about learning from difficult situations.
 In a reading, The Hanged Man signals that resistance worsens the situation (whatever it may be), just like fighting the rope only tightens the noose.
 Instead of fighting and suffering, the card suggests an alternative - go with the flow and learn about yourself or the problem to better deal with things in the future.

 These boxes of death drift on a card called Judgment.
 A man, woman, and child each stand in their own coffin, reaching skyward towards an angel.
-The scene echoes of a grim double whammy.
-First, they died and now they are about to be judged.
+The scene echoes a grim double whammy: First, they died, and now they are about to be judged.
 Luckily, this card isn’t so straightforward.

-Most people are taught that the Devil is the ultimate representation of evil.
-So much so that when the horned Beast is drawn in a reading, newcomers to the Tarot feel uncomfortable.
-In the 1JJ Swiss deck, it stands over a defeated woman weeping into her hands.
+Most people are taught that the Devil is the ultimate representation of evil, and so when the horned Beast is drawn in a reading, newcomers to the Tarot feel uncomfortable.
+In the 1JJ Swiss deck, he stands over a defeated woman who weeps into her hands.
 In the Rider Waite deck, humans are chained to his throne.

-Lives spinning out of control, addictions, obsessions, and not seeing the truth is the dark theme of this card.
-The “devil” symbol is one of extremes but there is a positive side.
-At best, it’s an invitation to let things hang loose once in a while and that too much restraint can be as detrimental as too little.
+Lives spinning out of control, addictions, obsessions, and not seeing the truth are all the dark themes of this card.
+The “devil” symbol is an extreme one, but there is a positive side.
+At best, it’s an invitation to let things hang loose once in a while and that too much restraint can be as detrimental, just as too little can be.